Connect with us

 Early last month, news emerged that a Nairobi-based housing company shut down its offices – allegedly before starting construction of a multi-million project despite receiving payments from prospective homeowners.

-Simple Homes Housing Co-operative Society Ltd famous for the “rent as you own” model of home ownership had lured Kenyans into its well-executed con game that required buyers to place a 25 per cent deposit of the house value which was about Sh250, 000 and then pay the balance in equal instalments for five to 40 years interest free.
+Simple Homes Housing Co-operative Society Ltd famous for the “rent as you own” model of home ownership had lured Kenyans into its well-executed con game that required buyers to place a 25 per cent deposit of the house value which was about Sh250, 000 and then pay the balance in equal instalments for five to 40 years interest-free.

-The idea was to have individuals acquire homes off the plan, where a buyer pays for a house under construction and wait for its completion as he or she continues to pay the balance.
+The idea was to have individuals acquire homes off the plan, where a buyer pays for a house under construction and waits for its completion as he or she continues to pay the balance.

 After luring enough buyers, the company went under by shutting down its Facebook page and website, leaving investors high and dry.

-Such incidents are increasingly becoming common in the local real estate sector and it is quite depressing to note that rogue agents are now running the show in the housing market despite the existence of an Estates Agent Act that stipulates who should practice estate agency.
+Such incidents are becoming common in the local real estate sector and it is quite depressing to note that rogue agents are now running the show in the housing market despite the existence of an Estates Agent Act that stipulates who should practice estate agency.

 The law states that no individual shall carry out the work of an estate agent unless they are registered by the Estate Agents Registration Board (EARB).

-According to Dr Matiang’i, most of these “too good to be true” incidents end up becoming civil cases between the homebuyers and sellers, who are hard to trace since the contact details and phone numbers with the buyers or referrals are never enough to trace them.
+According to Dr Matiang’i, most of these “too good to be true” incidents end up becoming civil cases between the homebuyers and sellers, who are hard to trace since the contact details and phone numbers of the buyers or referrals are never enough to trace them.

 Nearly two years down the line the proposal is yet to be effected.
 This is not only disappointing but also unacceptable.